wellesley-cs230/wellesley-cs230.github.io/hw7.md

         return node.getElement();
     }

+    /**
+     * Inserts an element at the specified position.
+     *
+     * Valid positions range from 0 through the size of the list,
+     * inclusive.
+Inserting at position size() adds the element to the end
+     * of the list.
+     *
+     * If position is less than 0 or greater than the size of the list,
+     * this method leaves the list unchanged.
+     *
+     * @param position the position at which to insert the element
+     * @param element the element to insert
+     */
     public void insert(int position, T element) {
         if (position < 0 || position > this.count) {
             return;